arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/datasheet/datasheet.md

 ## Digital Microphone

-The MP34DT06JTR is an ultra-compact, low-power, omnidirectional, digital MEMS microphone built with a capacitive sensing element and an IC interface.
+The MP34DT06JTR is an ultra-compact, low-power, omnidirectional, digital MEMS microphone built with a capacitive sensing element and an I2C interface.
 The sensing element, capable of detecting acoustic waves, is manufactured using a specialized silicon micromachining process dedicated to produce audio sensors.
 The microphone is in a single channel configuration, with audio signals transmitter over PDM.

 ## Power Tree